anmolshah80/evento/README.md

     git rm -r --cached .

     # however, if you have managed to do it then you can undo that using the following command
-    # it will reset the state of your working directory and index to match the HEAD commit, discarding any uncommitted changes
+    # this will reset the state of your working directory and index to match the HEAD commit, discarding any uncommitted changes
     # Source -> https://graphite.dev/guides/how-to-use-git-reset-hard-head#how-to-use-the-git-reset---hard-head-command
     git reset --hard HEAD
     ```